VernonGrant/gnu-c-language-manual/markdown/Floating_002dPoint-Data-Types.md

 *Floating point* is the binary analogue of scientific notation: internally it represents a number as a fraction and a binary exponent;
 the value is that fraction multiplied by the specified power of 2.
+(The C standard nominally permits other bases, but in GNU C the base is always 2.)

 For instance, to represent 6, the fraction would be 0.75 and the exponent would be 3; together they stand for the value *0.75 \* 2^3^*,